 What makes Marlow a great city to visit?
 Are there exciting things to do in Marlow to capture your attention?
 Well, read on to find out.

 I’m a traveler.
-I like visiting new places, and exploring different types of activities and cultures.
+I like visiting new places and exploring different activities and cultures.
 Among the best cities for this is Marlow, Germany.
-The city is not only charming but also offers rich, interesting culture and history.
+The city is charming and offers a rich, exciting culture and history.

 In addition, Marlow is one of the few places in Germany where the party never ends.
 Whether you’re celebrating your best friend’s bachelor’s or hen party, or even their birthday, Marlow can be a great option.

-If you’re thinking of visiting Marlow, there are loads of interesting things you can do here.
-And, to make it easier for you, today I’ll be exploring some of the best things to do in Marlow in just a bit.
-This way, you’ll have a clear picture of the city, even before you set foot there.
+If you’re thinking of visiting Marlow, there are loads of exciting things you can do here.
+And, to make it easier for you, I’ll explore some of the best things to do in Marlow in just a bit.
+This way, you’ll have a clear picture of the city before you set foot there.

-Best Things to Do in Marlow and Surrounding Areas
+- Things to Do in Marlow at Night

-We used to beg our parents to take us to the park all the time when we were kids.
+We always begged our parents to take us to the park as kids.
 Weekends were fun because they meant going to the park in the neighborhood to hop around and play.

-However, as we get older and our obligations increase, we become enslaved to our chairs and end up spending hours in a pigeonhole.
+However, as we get older and our obligations increase, we become enslaved to our chairs and spend hours in a pigeonhole.
 We lose touch with nature and can become easily irritated.

-But, a trip to Marlow, Germany can help rekindle all the beautiful childhood memories in a torrent.
-The parks here are amazing, the walking trails and even the people and culture make it worth your while.
-Let’s just get into it and see some of the most astonishing things to do in Marlow when you visit.
+But, a trip to Marlow, Germany, can help rekindle all the beautiful childhood memories in a torrent.
+The parks here are amazing.
+The walking trails and even the people and culture make it worthwhile.
+Let’s get into it and see some of the most astonishing things to do in Marlow when you visit.

 1. A Day Out at the Vogelpark Park

 If nature is your first love and you like to think outside the box, you can tour this park and enjoy the little things in life.
-The park features ample parking right in front of the entrance, and you don’t have to pay a penny for the parking.
+The park has ample parking right before the entrance, and you don’t have to pay a penny.

-The first thing that will catch your eyes here is the park’s size – it’s enormous reaching around 54 cares.
-This park is famous for its large variety of all types of birds that make the place a wonder to visit.
+The first thing that will catch your eye here is the park’s size – it’s enormous, reaching around 54 acres.
+This park is famous for its many birds, making it a wonder to visit.

-Even more interesting are the cages where you can enter, and the birds fly over you – they are not shy and you can even feed them.
-Your little ones will also have beautiful playgrounds where they can hop and jump and have fun.
+Even more interesting are the cages where you can enter, and the birds fly over you – they are not shy, and you can even feed them.
+Your little ones will also have beautiful playgrounds where they can hop, jump, and have fun.

 Everything here is strategically planned.
-You can tour the park in the heart of Mecklenburg- Western Pomerania by yourself, or take the pathway that runs the entire length of the park.
+You can tour the park in the heart of Mecklenburg- Western Pomerania or take the entire park’s pathway.

 The entrance fee for adults is 10 EUR, whereas kids part with only 5 EUR.
 Children below two years of age access the park at no charge.
-And if you carry your food, you will end up having a fantastic day at a very affordable rate.
-You may have visited many parks, whether in Germany or Netherlands, but I bet this Park in Marlow is one of the best.
+And if you carry your food, you will have a fantastic day at a very affordable rate.
+You may have visited many parks, whether in Germany or the Netherlands, but I bet this Park in Marlow is one of the best.

 It is considerably new, and its design is second to none.
 Almost all enclosures imitate the natural environment of all birds, particularly the tidal zone.
 These birds receive top-notch care and are always at ease.

 The park is immaculately maintained, with spacious, clean enclosures and many direct animal/bird touch, education, and entertainment opportunities.
-From pigeons to bald eagles, there are incredible displays to see from all sorts of free-flying birds.
+From pigeons to bald eagles, there are incredible displays of free-flying birds.

 2. Visit Bernstein (Amber Meseum)

 You’ll find the leading exhibition on the first floor.
 The presentation is phenomenal, with beautiful magnifying glasses placed in front of items with tiny insects and plants.
-When you go upstairs, you’ll be able to look closely at how amber may be polished.
+When you go upstairs, look closely at how amber may be polished.

 Typically, Bernstein means amber in German.
-You’ll find amber exhibits and a short film showing you how amber is found.
-There’s also an amber jewelry shop and a museum shop, where you can purchase unique amber jewelry at affordable prices.
+You’ll find amber exhibits and a short film showing how amber is found.
+There’s also an amber jewelry shop and a museum shop where you can purchase unique amber jewelry at affordable prices.

-However, when you visit the place, be sure to park your car on a side street or have at least one such parking wheel.
-Also, do not exceed the allocated time as you’ll get a ticket.
+However, park your car on a side street or have at least one such parking wheel when you visit the place.
+Also, do not exceed the allocated time, as you’ll get a ticket.

 Visiting the amber museum can be a great way to spend a rainy afternoon.
 All the exhibits displayed are educational.
-The kids might not like it, but it can hold their attention for a while.
+The kids might not like it, but it can hold their attention.

 3. Tour Jagdschloss Gelbensande

-This is an earlier hunting lodge and residence of Duke Friedrich III of Mecklenburg.
-The magnificent Schloss shows what life was like, three centuries ago.
+This is an earlier hunting lodge and Duke Friedrich III of Mecklenburg’s residence.
+The magnificent Schloss shows what life was like three centuries ago.